Siksha 'O' Anusandhan: Academics

 Siksha 'O' Anusandhan has nine degree-granting schools and institutes that offer undergraduate programs in engineering, medicine, pharmacy, business, nursing, biotechnology, agriculture and law; graduate programs in engineering, medicine, pharmacy, business, nursing, biotechnology, science, humanities, environment, nano technology, materials science, agriculture and law; and doctoral degrees in the above areas.

 Admissions

 Siksha ‘O’ Anusandhan Admission Test (SAAT), a national level entrance test, is conducted by the university every year to select bright students.
-The test is conducted for undergraduate and postgraduate programs offered through its constituent institutes and schools.
+The test is conducted for undergraduate and postgraduate programmes offered through its constituent institutes and schools.

 The university grants scholarships to meritorious and disadvantaged students.

 Rankings

 The National Institutional Ranking Framework (NIRF) ranked Siksha 'O' Anusandhan 24th overall in India, 14th among universities, 26th in the engineering, 62nd in the management, 21st in the medical ranking, 50th in the Research, 9th in Dental and 9th in the Law in 2024.

-Science and research
+Science and Research

-Research at Siksha 'O' Anusandhan is headed by a dean.
-As of 2023, more than 1000 research scholars were pursuing Ph.D.s and 599 had been awarded doctorates.
+Research at Siksha 'O' Anusandhan is headed by a Dean.
+As of 2023, more than 1,000 research scholars were pursuing Ph.D.s and 599 had been awarded doctorates.
 Siksha 'O' Anusandhan has sixteen research centres for basic and fundamental research.